Mother Gothel’s Hazelnut Soup Recipe from Tangled

 Mother Gothel may have actually known best when it comes to hazelnut soup.

-Inspired by the movie Tangled, this hazelnut soup is only mentioned – but never seen – in the film.
-It is described as Rapunzel’s favorite and Mother Gothel shows up with a bundle of parsnips in order to make the soup.
-Other than hazelnuts and parsnips there are no other confirmed ingredients, though I assume that most of the ingredients would have to be gathered from the forest they live in and not picked up within the walls of Corona (the name of the kingdom Princess Rapunzel was kidnapped from).
+Inspired by the movie Tangled, this hazelnut soup is only mentioned—but never seen—in the film.
+It’s described as Rapunzel’s favorite, and we catch a glimpse of Mother Gothel arriving with a bundle of parsnips to make it.
+Other than hazelnuts and parsnips, no other ingredients are confirmed, but let’s be real: if you’re living off-grid in a hidden tower in the woods, your pantry is probably stocked with whatever you can forage.
+Most of the ingredients would have to be gathered from the surrounding forest and not picked up within the walls of Corona (the name of the kingdom Princess Rapunzel was kidnapped from).

 Roasting Whole Hazelnuts